 University of West Florida Department of English

-On Friday, November 2, 2011 the department will hosted four screenings of two films, a Simple Matter of Justice and Degrees of Shame.
+The department hosted four screenings of two films, a Simple Matter of Justice and Degrees of Shame.
 Screenings were followed by discussions and, in some cases, presentations by guest speakers.

 Rochester Institute of Technology AAUP Chapter